Home » Recipes » Dessert Recipes » Charlotte Russe

 My grandmother used to make this every Christmas and Thanksgiving.
 She would cut it in squares and place a cherry on each piece.

-So, summoning up all the gentleness I could muster, I set out to make Mama’s recipe for Charlotte Russe.
+So, summoning up all the gentleness I can muster, I’ll show you how to make Mama’s recipe for Charlotte Russe.

 Make the Milk and Gelatin Mixture